sourcegraph/deploy-sourcegraph/docs/customization.md

 `gitserver` can be configured to clone repos with a SSH key.
 It will use the SSH credentials located at `/root/.ssh`, if present.

-One way of doing this is to create a secrets object (see the official documentation)[https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables] that contains your SSH credentials
+One way to add SSH credentials is to:

+1. Create a secrets object (see the official documentation)[https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables] that contains your SSH credentials

-`gitserver-ssh.Secret.yaml`
+`gitserver-ssh.Secret.yaml`:

 ```yaml
 apiVersion: v1